luisalfonsopreciado/Graph-Algorithms-Visualization/src/info/Dijkstra.md

 - Total work in while-loop: O(V^2log(V))
 - Note: just like in Prim's algorithm, a straightforward implementation (without a priority queue) takes O(V^2) time.

-## Dijkstra's Analysis using an Adjacency list:
+## Dijkstra's Analysis using an Adjacency list graph representation:

 - Each each is processed just once (when explored): O(E) decreaseKey operations (worst-case)
 - O(E log(V)) time for all decreaseKey operations.